 Multitasking is a productivity myth.
 We cannot multitask because we are not computers.
 We cannot do multiple things at the same time, but can just switch tasks at a fast rate that gives the illusion of doing multiple things at once.

 What people are claiming as multitasking is in reality, just switch-tasking.

 If we look closer, our day is often divided into activities aggressively pulling the ropes to get the lion's share of our time and attention.

-But since our time is scarce, we most likely have to give up one thing in exchange of another.
+But since our time is scarce, we most likely have to give up one thing in exchange for another.

 Think of it this way, we may excel in our job but neglect our family.
-We may get a promotion fast in exchange of our long-term health.
+We may get a promotion fast in exchange for our long-term health.

 We may accomplish many tasks in a day but forsake our sleep.

-We may be successful on things which we view as important today, but slowly lose grasp on the things which truly matters.
+We may be successful on things that we view as important today, but slowly lose grasp of the things which truly matters.

 Life is a constant tug-of-war.